-Informally, Item 2 says that the source code C can be completely reverse-engineered given any program computing the same function.
-On the other hand Item 1 (and the fact that π is polynomial-time computable) implies that it is infeasible to reverse-engineer the source code given only black-box access to C. Putting the two items together, it follows that, when given only black-box access to C, it is hard to find any circuit computing the same function as C. In the language of learning theory (see [KV]), this says that an unobfuscatable circuit ensemble constitutes a concept class that is hard to exactly learn with queries.
-Indeed, any concept class that can be exactly learned with queries is trivially obfuscatable (according to even the strongest definitions of obfuscation), because we can view the output of the learning algorithm when given oracle access to a function C in the class as an obfuscation of C.
+The reverse-engineerability condition says that the source code C can be completely reverseengineered given any program computing the same function.
+On the other hand the unlearnability condition implies that it is infeasible to reverse-engineer the source code given only black-box access to C. We note that for the purpose of the main impossibility result, it would have sufficed for the function π to have a single bit output.
+(We will make use of the longer pseudorandom output of π in later results.)
+Putting the two items together, it follows that, when given only black-box access to C, it is hard to find any circuit computing the same function as C. In the language of learning theory (see [KV]), this says that an unobfuscatable circuit ensemble constitutes a concept class that is hard to exactly learn with queries.
+On the other hand, any concept class that can be exactly learned with queries is trivially obfuscatable (according even to the strongest definitions of obfuscation), because we can use the output of the learning algorithm when given oracle access to a function C in the class as an obfuscation of C.

-We prove in Theorem 3.11 that, assuming one-way functions exist, there exists an unobfuscatable circuit ensemble.
-This implies that, under the same assumption, there is no obfuscator that satisfies Definition 2.2 (actually we prove the latter fact directly in Theorem 3.8).
-Since the existence of an efficient obfuscator implies the existence of one-way functions (Lemma 3.9), we conclude that efficient obfuscators do not exist (unconditionally).
+We prove in Theorem 3.10 that, assuming one-way functions exist, there exists an unobfuscatable circuit ensemble.
+This implies that, under the same assumption, there is no obfuscator that satisfies Definition 2.2 (actually we prove the latter fact directly in Theorem 3.7).
+Since the existence of an efficient obfuscator implies the existence of one-way functions (Lemma 3.8), we conclude that efficient obfuscators do not exist (unconditionally).